SERG-Delft/cs4300/2021/refactoring-in-the-wild.md

 ---
 layout: tud
-title: Refactoring in the wild, with Diomidis Spinellis and TBD
+title: Refactoring in the wild, with Diomidis Spinellis and Marc Philipp
 ---

 We have two talks: